fatfisz/babel-plugin-jsx-svg-inject/README.md

 ### `contentsProp`
 Default: `'svgContents'`

-The value of the prop with this name will be used for setting the SVG contents.
+The value of the prop with this name will be used for passing the SVG contents.

 ### `unwrap`
 Default: `false`

-If set to `true`, the `<svg>` tag will be stripped from the images, and the attributes from the tag will be passed to the resulting element.
+If set to `true`, the `<svg>` element will be stripped and its props will be passed to the resulting element.

 For example, with this option enabled and a file like this:
 ```jsx